 3. Go When It’s Slow(er)

-If it all possible, plan your trip when it’s less crowded.
+If it all possible, plan your trip to the Grand Canyon when it’s less crowded.
 However, this can be more difficult than it may seem.

 In the summer it’s super hot and crowded, while in the winter it’s freezing and not all areas are open.
 Spring and fall can bring some unpredictable weather as well, but it’s generally more mild and less crowded.
 If you can, plan your visit for spring or fall to see the canyon during a time with pleasant weather and fewer visitors.

 Accommodations at the Grand Canyon book up fast, so you’ve got to book far in advance, particularly if you’re going during the summer.
 We’re talking six months before or more, if you want to have your pick of lodges and campsites.
 You might not need to book quite as far in advance if you’re going during a slower time of year, but it doesn’t hurt to plan ahead.